Healthcare Trends for 2020?

 The need for more precise treatment options, including low-cost therapy, less invasive methods, and less complicated procedure than conventional ones, have been fulfilled with the innovations in nanotechnology.
 Thanks to the researcher, health care professionals can translate technology into lower health care investments, better patient outcomes, and broader access with maximum available resources.

 It is surveyed by Mark Brown (a system analyst for Crowd Writer) that nowadays, Nano-devices are in widespread use.
-The inorganic nanoparticles that are synthesized from silver and gold are used in tumor imaging and subcellular functional study.
+The inorganic nanoparticles synthesized from silver and gold are used in tumor imaging and subcellular functional study.
 Unfortunately, not all applications in medicine are as useful as alternatives, including organic dyes, fluorescent proteins, and radioisotopes.

 Fortunately, treatment technologies emerging using Nano-materials are not much hands-on but more downright and aggressive in applications.
 NanoBots are the perfect example of the targeted drug delivery to defective cells while leaving healthy tissues unharmed.
 These devices are made from single-strand DNA and can be molded into desired shapes and structures.
-Just like a clamshell shaped strand can be used to protect a drug on an EN route to the desired site of action while releasing the active ingredient upon arrival.
-Today, there are DNA robots that can detect more than ten different types of cancers and are now applicable for tissue and nerve repair.
+Just like a clamshell-shaped strand can be used to protect a drug on an EN route to the desired site of action while releasing the active ingredient upon arrival.
+Today, DNA robots can detect more than ten different types of cancers and are now applicable for tissue and nerve repair.